nizos/nizos.github.io/src/posts/serving-sites-with-nginx-quic/index.md

 ### Configure NGINX

-It is time to make some adjustments to our NGINX configuration.
+It is now time to make some adjustments to our NGINX configuration.

 ```shell
 sudo nano /etc/nginx/nginx.conf
 ```

-Adjust the config file to match the following block which is enough to get us started for now.
+Adjust the config file to match the following block, which is enough to get us started for now.

 ```txt